cockroachdb/docs/v22.1/manage-certs-vault.md

 ### Vault secrets

 The solution demonstrated here uses HashiCorp Vault to manage these credentials as secrets.
-This approach benefit from Vault's generally strong security model and ease of use.
+This approach benefits from Vault's generally strong security model and ease of use.

 ### Short-lived credentials

-If credentials are obtained by malicious actors, they can be used to impersonate (spoof) a client or server, potentially wreaking havoc on any system.
-Any PKI implementation must deal with this in one of two ways:
+If credentials are obtained by malicious actors, they can be used to impersonate (spoof) a client or server.
+Any PKI implementation must prevent this type of impersonation:

 - By using a revocation mechanism, so that existing certificates can be invalidated.
 Two standard solutions are Certificate Revocation Lists (CRLS) and the Online Certificate Status Protocol (OCSP).
 - By issuing only certificates with short validity durations, so that any compromised certificate quickly becomes unusable.